eawww/TungstenCarbide/game/rules/01-Contents.md

 ## Item Tokens

-20 tokens for each player, each numbered coresponding to an Item Card slot on the Player Board
+20 tokens for each player, each numbered coresponding to an Item Card slot on the Player Board.
+Each token has a _trap_ side (Spiky) and a _cache_ side (smooth & friendly).

 ## Item Cards